fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 - Stop and uninstall skipper.
 If the `rbac.enableFIAASController` helm value is enabled in skipper (the default), uninstalling the skipper helm chart will remove the privileges needed for fiaas-deploy-daemon to deploy applications and manage its CRDs.
 It won't be possible to deploy applications until fiaas-deploy-daemon is uninstalled and then installed again via the helm chart in each namespace.
+The clusterrole created when `rbac.enableFIAASController` is enabled is quite permissive and is bound to `system:serviceaccounts` by default, so if that flag is enabled in your setup it can be a good idea to verify that no other workloads rely on privileges granted by that RBAC configuration before uninstalling skipper completely.

 For each namespace fiaas-deploy-daemon is currently deployed in via skipper:
 - Delete the Application resource named fiaas-deploy-daemon.
 This should uninstall fiaas-deploy-daemon in the namespace.